aliyun/terraform-provider-alicloud/website/docs/r/kms_secret.html.markdown

 * `encryption_key_id` - (Optional, ForceNew) The ID of the KMS CMK that is used to encrypt the secret value.
 If you do not specify this parameter, Secrets Manager automatically creates an encryption key to encrypt the secret.
 * `force_delete_without_recovery` - (Optional) Specifies whether to forcibly delete the secret.
 If this parameter is set to true, the secret cannot be recovered.
 Valid values: true, false.
 Default to: false.
 * `recovery_window_in_days` - (Optional) Specifies the recovery period of the secret if you do not forcibly delete it.
 Default value: 30.
 It will be ignored when `force_delete_without_recovery` is true.
 * `secret_data` - (Required) The value of the secret that you want to create.
-Secrets Manager encrypts the secret value and stores it in the initial version.
+Secrets Manager encrypts the secret value and stores it in the initial version. **NOTE:** From version 1.205.0, attribute `secret_data` updating diff will be ignored when `secret_type` is not Generic.
 * `secret_data_type` - (Optional) The type of the secret value.
 Valid values: text, binary.
 Default to "text".
 * `secret_name` - (Required, ForceNew) The name of the secret.
 * `version_id` - (Required) The version number of the initial version.
 Version numbers are unique in each secret object.